|Click this mouse for

 hurry, knowing exactly where this person is sleeping will save a lot of valuable time.

-Someone (preferable a victim) needs to be at the entrance of the Refugee Camp at all
+Someone (preferable a victim) needs to be at the entrance of the Refugee Camp at all times.

-friends may be reunited.
+may be reunited.
 Hopefully, there will be a lot of tents set up and each family can be

 assigned to one tent.
 And don’t forget to place lots of ‘port-a-potties’ around the camp.